-- 1. CUW will admit one class of 24 students in the fall of each academic year.
+- 1. CUW will admit one class of 26 students in the fall of each academic year.
 Students who are not accepted into the program, and who wish to apply for the following year will need to repeat the admission process.
 No admission slot will be held for students in the event they are accepted and for any reason cannot attend in the fall of the year they are accepted. - 2.
 Applicants to Concordia are chosen for admission on the basis of individual merit.
 The Physical Therapy program does not discriminate in student admission policies, administration of its educational policies, scholarship and loan programs, or extra curricular activities on the basis of race, color, creed, national or ethnic origin, sex, age, disabling conditions, or marital status. - 3.
 The priority application deadline is December 1st of every year.
 Applications may be considered after that date if openings remain.
 Priority applicants will be notified of acceptance no later than mid-February of each year.
 Students are responsible for assuring the completeness of their applications and may call the Graduate Admission office for information. - 4.
 GRE scores are not required for application to the program. - 5.
 Students from a Concordia University system school receive preference in the admission process using the following priorities: a) Students who do their undergraduate work at Concordia University Wisconsin. b) Students who do their undergraduate coursework at other Concordia University System Schools. c) Students who have attended a Concordia University System School for less than 5 credits.
 The Physical Therapy selection committee will determine acceptance into the program.
-The selection committee chooses applicants it considers most qualified for the study and practice of the profession from the pool of qualified applicants and has the final decision making authority over who will be accepted into the professional Physical Therapy program. - 6.
-Applicants to the professional Physical Therapy program must have either paid or volunteer experience with individuals who are physically or cognitively disabled.
+The selection committee chooses applicants it considers most qualified for the study and practice of the profession from the pool of qualified applicants and has the final decision making authority over who will be accepted into the professional Physical Therapy program.

+- 6. Applicants to the professional Physical Therapy program must have either paid or volunteer experience with individuals who are physically or cognitively disabled.
 Forty hours (40) of observation and/or interaction in at least two (2) different patient/client settings are required.
 The experiences can occur within the same institution, but should provide exposure to diverse patient/client populations.
 Examples of settings include: Outpatient Orthopedics; Pediatrics; Skilled Nursing Facility; Impatient Rehabilitation; Acute Care; Schools; Home Health; Special Olympics; Camps.
-A work/volunter experience form must be filled out by the person observing supervising each of the work or volunteer experiences and must be submitted to the Graduate Admission Office at Concordia. - 7.
-At least two work and/or volunteer reference forms from persons who have supervised the student's volunteer or work experience must be submitted directly to the Graduate Admission Office at Concordia by the individual providing the reference.
-Reference forms can be found on the Concordia University website at www.cuw.edu/dpt.

-- 8. A one-page essay, written solely by the applicant, as to why the applicant would like to become a physical therapist, is required. - 9.
+A work/volunter experience form must be filled out by the person observing/ supervising each of the work or volunteer experiences and must be submitted to the Graduate Admission Office at Concordia. - 7.
+At least two recommendations from people who can attest to the applicant's ability to do graduate level work are required.
+Reference forms can be found on the Concordia DPT web site.
+Letters on letterhead can be submitted in place of the recommendation form. - 8.
+A one-page essay, written solely by the applicant, as to why the applicant would like to become a physical therapist, is required. - 9.
 If a slot becomes available during the first or second year, students from other Physical Therapy schools with all the CUW Physical Therapy prerequisites and similar Physical Therapy course work may apply for that slot. - 10.
 Students who withdraw from the Physical Therapy program after the first day of class may be considered for readmission as placements become available during the following year. - 11.
 Students from abroad must have their transcripts reviewed and evaluated by a recognized credentialing service in the United States.
 Contact the Graduate Admission office for recommended agencies.
 Students must meet the graduate school requirements for international students.